 Using short links to create a winning social media personality

 Some of the brands with the biggest personalities on social media have a casual, personal tone.
 They use slang, tease other brands, and keep the funny commentary rolling—all while maintaining their brand values and messages.
-Brands such as Taco Bell, Wendy’s, Snickers, and Coca-Cola have found the sweet spot between being relatable to their target audience and staying on brand.
+Brands such as Taco Bell, Wendy’s, and Snickers have found the sweet spot between being relatable to their target audience and staying on brand.

 Arby’s #MakeMySandwich campaign drove home their brand message about menu creativity and variety by creating sandwich art renditions of crowdsourced photos.
 A Twitter follower pulled Wendy’s into the conversation, and Wendy’s played along.